ScreenStaring/shopify-dev-tools/README.md

        sdt shop command [command options] [arguments...]

     COMMANDS:
-       info, i  Information about the shop
+       access, a  List access scopes granted to the shop's token info, i    Information about the shop
        help, h    Shows a list of commands or help for one command

     OPTIONS:
        --help, -h  show help (default: false)